A BRIEF HISTORY OF FARNHAM, SURREY

 In 1901 the population of Farnham was 14,541.
 In the early 20th century the population grew quite slowly.
 However after 1945 Farnham grew rapidly.
 This was partly because many commuters came to live in the town.

 The Woolmead Centre was built in the 1960s but fortunately Farnham's Georgian architecture survived the town planners.

 Farnham Museum opened in 1961.
 Birdworld opened in 1967.
 The Maltings dates from 1969.
 Surrey Institute of Art and Design was also opened in 1969.
 Farnham College opened in 1973.
 New Ashgate Art Gallery opened in 1976.
 Farnham Sports Centre was built in 1981.
 Victoria Garden opened in 1996.
 Pride of The Valley Sculpture Park in Churt opened in 2003.

 Farnham became part of Waverley Borough Council in 1974.
 Farnham Town Council was formed in 1984.
-Today the population of Farnham is 38,000.
+In 2020 the population of Farnham was 27,000.

 A timeline of Farnham

 A brief history of Reading